 - Less e-waste in the world.
 If Apple knows how to recycle iPhones to help manufacture the next generation of devices, I’m happy about it.

 - I don’t care too much about AppleCare, but it’s a nice addition.
 I don’t keep a case on my iPhone and never have.
 Even adults have fidget spinners, and the iPhone is one of mine.
 AppleCare+ lets me care a little less about having a mishap.
 I like not having to baby my device.
+Scratches on the screen that naturally develop over time don’t bother me either.
 That’s one less thing on my mind.

 Sounds like some luxury expensive shit